 Your travel guide to Rome Film Festival

-Rome Film Festival
+Rome Film Festival 2014

-Enjoying the Festival The 2013 Rome Film Festival is not limited to show biz folk alone, but star-gazers are more than welcome.
+The 2014 Rome Film Festival is not limited to show biz folk alone, but star-gazers are more than welcome.
 This red carpet event has always been open to the general public and has long attracted Romans, Italians and international film lovers from all around looking to get a peek at this year’s showcased films.

-Whether you’re opting for the one-day pass or planning on getting in as many films as possible during the entire week’s festival, you will need a place to stay in Rome.
-That’s where Venere can help – book one of our 1600 hotels in this ancient capital and enjoy Rome’s Film Festival!
+Whether you’re opting for the one-day pass or planning on getting in as many films as possible during the entire festival, you will need a place to stay in Rome.
+That’s where Venere can help – book one of our 1600+ hotels in this ancient capital and enjoy Rome’s Film Festival!

-How to get there and where to stay The Auditorium Parco della Musica is on Viale Pietro de Coubertin, Villaggio Olimpico, just in the heart of the neighborhood of Flaminio.
-A Flaminio hotel is the best solution, since you can easily reach the city center via Tram #2.
+The Auditorium Parco della Musica is on Viale Pietro de Coubertin, Villaggio Olimpico, just in the heart of the neighborhood of Flaminio.
+A Flaminio hotel is the best solution, since you can easily reach the city center via Tram #2 or - if you prefer staying in the area - enjoy the lively nightlife at Ponte Milvio.
 If you prefer getting a bus instead, you can take 910 or 217 from Termini station or 53 from piazza San Silvestro.
 If the Film Festival is only one of your many reasons to stay in Rome, a hotel near Termini Station is your best bet so you can easily explore places like Spanish Steps, Pantheon, Trevi Fountain and more.